SchwiftyDoc/ifconnector/README.md

 # Ifconnector
 IfConnector - Iftop to Elasticsearch

+This program is developped in NodeJS for the purpose to store informations created by an Iftop process to an Elasticsearch Server.

+Author: Corentin Dekimpe
+Company: Telkea

 ## File structure :

 * app.js: Entry point of the application, will just check if no fatal error in the configuration file.